Voters must properly register with the N.C. Board of Elections before they cast a ballot. In order to register, voters must:

 How to register, or update registration, either online before the deadline or in person during early voting

-There is an option for some eligible voters to register at early voting locations in the county where they live and then vote at the same time.
+There is an option for eligible voters to register at early voting locations in the county where they live and then vote at the same time.
 This process is called "same day registration."

 Registering at an early voting site during the early voting period requires voters to provide proof of residence.
 Acceptable forms of documentation are available at the SBE website.